 With the average cost of a data breach exceeding $3.5 million, it’s no wonder that safeguarding confidential business and customer information has become more important than ever.
 Furthermore, with stricter laws and governance requirements, data security is now everyone’s responsibility across the entire enterprise.

-That being said, an increasing number of organizations are relying on data masking to proactively protect their data, avoid the cost of security breaches and ensure compliance.
+That being said, an increasing number of organizations are relying on data masking in order to:

 To fully explain data masking and its enterprise potential one first needs to understand how it works.
 As the name implies, data masking, also known as data obfuscation, is a process enterprises use to hide data.
 Generally, real data is obscured by random characters or other datum.
 It covers classified data points from those who don’t have permission to view it.